unoplatform/uno/doc/articles/create-an-app-vscode.md

 This will create a blank template app that only contains the WebAssembly, Skia+GTK and Mobile platforms support.

 > [!IMPORTANT]
-> Mobile targets cannot be built under Linux.
-If you are using Linux, you'll need to remove `android ios maccatalyst` from the `platforms` list.
-The previous command would become `dotnet new unoapp -o MyApp -preset=blank -platforms wasm gtk --vscode`.
+> Apple targets cannot be built under Linux.
+If you are using Linux, you'll need to remove `ios` and `maccatalyst` from the `platforms` list.
+The previous command would become `dotnet new unoapp -o MyApp -preset=blank -platforms wasm gtk android --vscode`.

 Next, open the project using Visual Studio Code:
 * In the terminal type the following: